unoptimalsuperstructure/VisuAL-1/README.md

 # License
 As all of the libraries that this tool uses are licensed under GPLv3 (or more permissive licenses), this tool is also licensed under GPLv3.

-# Python Libraries required
+# Python Version and Libraries required
+Python version 3.12 and above is required, along with the following libraries:
+- NetworkX
 - NumPy
 - OpenCV-Python
-- PyMongo
 - PyOpenGL
 - PyQt6 (NOT PySide6)
 - qimage2ndarray
+- SciPy
 - SymPy

+Assuming you have pip installed, the pip command to install all of the above libraries is:

+<code>pip install networkx numpy opencv-python pyopengl pyqt6 qimage2ndarray scipy sympy</code>

 # 2D Image Processing